THE GAVIOTAS COMMUNITY in South America is

 Gunter closed with a fascinating story of innovation.
 It involves the creation of a new 'organic' type of electrical battery created by some Brazilian kids.
 Ironically these kids (without the bias of too much formal education, which might well tell them this was impossible) have come up with a design of an 'organic' electrical battery which is comprised of waste products from bananas and fish bones.
 It runs on the electrochemical interaction of potassium (from the bananas) and calcium (from the fish bones) and produces electricity.
 The information on this will apparently be coming on around November 19th of this year.

-Several times Gunter emphasized
+Several times

-the importance of "Perseverance" in both the
+Gunter emphasized the importance of "Perseverance"

-ecologically sound.
+that they are ecologically sound.